-Hamon (tempered line 刃文) ————- Hamon is almost same as the Late Kamakura period sword. (refer 15 Late Kamakura Period (2) Some Tanto may have wide Hamon and others may have narrow Hamon.
-Often see the Tanto with the narrow Hamon at the bottom, wider Homon at the top, widest and most showy around Fukura area.
+Hamon (tempered line 刃文) ————- Hamon is almost the same as the sword of Late Kamakura period.
+Refer ..\Chapter 15 (Late Kamakura Period Sword).
+Some Tanto may have wide Hamon and others may have narrow Hamon.
+Often shows narrow Hamon at the lower part, then wider Hamon at the top.
+The work of Hamon around Fukura area is the widest and most showy.

-Jitetu (the area between Hamon and Shinogi 地鉄) ——-Jitetu is superior.
-Lot of Ji-nie (Nia work on Jitetu ) and Yubashiri and Chikei
+Jihada (the area between Hamon and Shinogi) 地鉄 ——-Jihada is excellent.
+A lot of Jinie (Nia work on Jihada) and Yubashiri and Chikei

 Yubashiri, Chikei both are created by the collection of Nie

 Early Soshu Den (school) swordsmiths at the late Kamakura Period